Back to Articles

 Remote Inputs/Outputs

-The remote Input on the VR10500 will have the additional capability to support a dual tachometer or a single quadrature tachometer.
+The remote input on the VR10500 has the additional capability to support a dual tachometer or a single quadrature tachometer.
 This feature is most significant when using the controller as a dynamic signal analyzer.
-We have also added a timestamping option for remote Inputs.
+It also has a timestamping option for remote inputs.

-As with the VR9500, the remote output internal voltage is 5V.
-With the VR10500, however, users will be able to connect an external 24V power supply and manipulate the voltage through the digital output.
+The remote output internal voltage is 5V, but engineers can connect an external 24V power supply and manipulate the voltage through the digital output.

 New Software Development